Mohammad-irshaid/home-based-trip-generation-anfis/README.md

 ---

-A research-oriented implementation of the Adaptive Neuro-Fuzzy Inference System (ANFIS) for modeling home-based trip generation - a core component of the four‑step travel demand forecasting process.
-This repository reproduces and extends the methodology presented in our peer‑reviewed paper:

-> **Irshaid, M., & Abu‑Eisheh, S.** (2023). *Application of Adaptive Neuro-Fuzzy Inference System in Modelling Home-Based Trip Generation*.
-Ain Shams Engineering Journal (Q1), 14(11), 102523.
-[DOI: 10.1016/j.asej.2023.102523]
->

-## Overview
+### Overview
 This repository presents the implementation of Multiple Linear Regression (MLR) and Adaptive Neuro-Fuzzy Inference System (ANFIS) models for estimating home-based trip generation in Salfit City, Palestine.
 The study evaluates the capability of ANFIS to model complex nonlinear travel behavior compared with conventional regression approaches commonly used in the four-step travel demand forecasting process.

-Four trip generation models were developed:

-- **HBALL** — Total daily household trips
-- **HBW** — Home-Based Work trips
-- **HBE** — Home-Based Education trips
-- **HBO** — Home-Based Other trips

-### Why ANFIS for trip generation?
-Traditional **Multiple Linear Regression (MLR)** is widely used for its simplicity, but trip‑making behaviour involves non‑linearities, uncertainty, and interdependencies that MLR cannot fully capture.
-ANFIS combines the learning capability of neural networks with the interpretability of fuzzy logic, making it particularly suitable for modelling complex, ambiguous systems.

 ### Research Motivation